 All shoot at 1/250 and f4 (Mamiya RZ67 Pro II with the 90mm f3.5)

 The film roll was developed in Ilfotec HC (1+31), my favourite developer: it lasts forever and it’s great if you want to push the film (even if in this case I shot it at “box speed“).

 I have scanned the negatives with an old Epson 4490 Photo, using VueScan and ColorPerfect (I’m going to make a guide on how I scan my negatives soon).

 I consider myself satisfied with the results, the camera works flawlessly, same thing the box (and for that price I consider myself pleasantly surprised!).

 Soon I’ll make a proper review of the Mamiya RZ67 but not before putting some more rolls through it.

-In the meantime I invite you to follow me on my Instagram account, I’ve also made a short video during this shooting, here it is!
+In the meantime I invite you to follow me on my Instagram account and visit the print Shop, I’ve also made a short video during this shooting, here it is!